shwaaskapoor/SQL_Project_Data_Job_Analysis/README.md

 - q3_skills_in_demand.sql: Identifies the most in-demand skills for data analyst roles.
 - q4_skills_by_avg_salary.sql: Analyzes which skills are associated with higher average salaries.
 - q5_optimal_skills.sql: Determines the optimal skills to learn for maximizing salary and demand.
+- qx_stat_significance: Investigating if queries influenced by salary have signficance based on job postings with and without salaries listed.

 **Tools & Technologies**

 - PostgreSQL
+- Tableau

 **How to Use**